lortas/Earthdawn-Character-Editor/readme.md

 # Change Log #
+## EarthdawnCharacterEditor-0.29-20110729.zip ##
++ Bugs
+	+ Now every character starts with karma points equal to is base karma modifier.
+	+ The penalty of the natural armor was wrongly set to the physical armor.
+Was only relevant for obsidiman.
++ XML Schema enhanced
+	+ The knacks element also need the attribute limitation, while some knacks only work for specific talents.
++ Knacks (including book references) of the book namegivers added.
++ All example characters of the Players Guide added.
++ New export plausibility added: GSON; This also creates a Json file, but for human it is much better to read.
++ Some missing icons for character items added.
++ Enhanced item library.
++ Minor changes of the namegivers configuration file.
 ## EarthdawnCharacterEditor-0.28-20110716.zip ##
 + Bugs
 	+ Header of the CSV Export are now also comma separated.